b3ll/F1TV/README.md

 # F1TV - A tvOS Client for F1TV

+> **Warning**
+> This project no longer works and is no longer maintained.
+The Official F1TV app works just fine for me :)

 **Disclaimer**: This project is not officially commissioned / supported by F1TV or Formula One Group.
 F1TV is owned / trademarked by Formula One Group.
 I made it purely for fun, out of my own free time, and in no way intend for it to harm the Formula One brand. https://f1tv.formula1.com/en/

 - [F1TV - A tvOS Client for F1TV](#f1tv---a-tvos-client-for-f1tv)